boumpless/OpenFront-Hotkeys/README.md

+# ADDED MENU TO SELECT WHAT IS PLACABLE IN-GAME

 # 🌍 AutoHotkey Script for openfront.io

 This AutoHotkey script helps you play [openfront.io](https://openfront.io) more efficiently by assigning keyboard shortcuts to common game actions.